MohiFayden/Mohi-Portfolio/README.md

 ## 🚀 About
 This website showcases:
-- **Professional Experience** - 10+ years in software engineering
+- **Professional Experience** - 10+ years in software engineering and architecture
-- **Technical Skills** - Android development, Kotlin, Java, and modern frameworks
+- **Technical Skills** - Software architecture, system design, team leadership, and scalable solutions
-- **Featured Projects** - Including work at Instacart, health tech applications, and more
+- **Featured Projects** - Including health tech applications, commerce platforms, and enterprise solutions
 - **Contact Information** - Multiple ways to connect and collaborate

 ## 🛠 Built With